wazuh/wazuh-documentation/source/cloud-security/github/monitoring-github-activity.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Discover the way that Wazuh provides to monitor your organization's GitHub activity.
+  :description: The Wazuh module for GitHub enables the collection of audit logs from GitHub through its API.
 Check out this section of our documentation to learn more about it.

 Monitoring GitHub audit logs
 ============================